RomanMeasv/mp23_astr/README.md

   flutter run
 ```

-## Known issues & fixes
+## Known issues

 #### Google Sign-in does not work with Firebase Auth emulator
 As the Firebase Auth Emulator does not support Google sign in, this feature is unavailable while using the emulators.
-This can be circumvented via taking out the Firebase Auth emulator from the used suite.
-(Emulators for the Firestore and Cloud Functions are still required as they are utilized in the sign up/sign in process)
+The application has to be deployed for this feature to work.

+#### Invalid refresh token upon emulator restart
+If the application is relaunched after an emulator restart, the user will be logged out and the refresh token will be invalidated.
+This is due to the fact that the emulator does not persist the refresh token.
+To resolve this issue, the user has to log out and log in again.

 ## Additional Documentation